-The Department of Family Medicine and Community Health at the Perelman School of Medicine is proud to announce our first Community Medicine Leadership Fellowship for ACTION, the new West Philadelphia care network of primary care provider and educators who share complex and high utilizing patients.
-The purpose of the Primary Care Training Enhancement program is to strengthen the primary care workforce in underserved areas by supporting enhanced fellowship training for primary care clinicians.
-The new one-year clinical fellowship trains physicians and physician assistants to develop, enhance, and implement essential population health skills in primary care settings.
+The Department of Family Medicine and Community Health at the Perelman School of Medicine is proud to announce the Community Medicine Leadership Fellowship for ACTION.
+The ACTION fellowship aims to strengthen the primary care workforce in underserved areas by supporting enhanced post-graduate training for primary care clinicians.
+This HRSA funded, one-year clinical fellowship trains primary care providers to develop, enhance, and implement essential population health skills in primary care settings.

 The University of Pennsylvania, Division of Sports Medicine in the Department of Orthopedic Surgery, the Department of Family Medicine and Community Health, and the Department of Physical Medicine and Rehabilitation is pleased to offer a one-year Primary Care Sports Medicine Fellowship opportunity in Philadelphia.
 This PCSM Fellowship has two positions per year.
 One position is open to all primary care residents, including family medicine, internal medicine, pediatrics, and emergency medicine.
 One position is open to all physical medicine and rehabilitation residents.
 The fellowship offers a comprehensive and balanced experience including care for athletes of all ages and levels of competition.

 Division I Athletic Coverage – The fellow will serve as a team physician for the University of Pennsylvania; a Division I athletic program with over 30 varsity sports.

 NHL experience through Dr. Gary Dorshimer, who serves as Head Team Physician for the Philadelphia Flyers